nopener/nopener.github.com/README.md

 This is the website of nopener project.
-The website in coming soon.
+The website is coming soon.